 - Inaccurate predictions: Since it takes preceding year’s data points as base points, the budget predictions for next year can’t reach accuracy.
 How can one year be just like the previous year?
 It’s always wise to revisit the factors, look at the strategic plans of the future, and then go ahead and budget the spending of the next year.
 Without proper thinking and the right approach, ensuring accuracy is almost impossible.

 The short answer is – not ideally.
 But yes, if you are a small firm and you don’t have many overheads to include in your budget, then you may choose traditional budgeting.
 Though, zero-based budgeting can be way more superior to traditional budgeting since you can think about the next year with a blank slate.

-So given the choice between traditional budgeting and zero-based budgeting, any firm irrespective of the size or revenue should go for zero-based budgeting without a tinge of doubt.
-The only exception is the firm which has issues with centralized processes and adapting to change.
+So given a choice between traditional budgeting and zero-based budgeting, any firm irrespective of the size or revenue should go for zero-based budgeting without a tinge of doubt.
+The only exception is the firm, which has issues with centralized processes and adapting to change.